pietroppeter/domain-driven-data-science/notes.md

   - problem
   - interface
 - 2) again on npi: random forest vs boosted regressors
+  - acknowledge it is a bit of a provocation but
+  - context is to have an AutoML tool
+  - ideally boosted trees are better performance wise (but note that performance is not priority here, see previous slide)
+  - but: they can forecast stuff outside of ranges (that is something you have to take into account - and you cannot just clip away, you have to redistribute "mass")
 - 3) pos demand sensing? a failure? or in general success of TG because we were domain experts
 - 11) connect to business value as much as possible
 - 12) link to product/project management??